chiragagarwal-j/Feature-12-Scheduling-of-Posts/README.md

-**TaskDefinitionBean Creation:**  Task Definition Bean is designed to execute scheduled actions within a Spring-based application.
+1.**TaskDefinitionBean Creation:**  Task Definition Bean is designed to execute scheduled actions within a Spring-based application.
 It implements the `Runnable` interface, where the specific action is defined within the overridden `run` method.
 This bean is responsible for performing tasks such as saving and deleting posts.

-**Scheduling Logic:**
+2.**Scheduling Logic:**
 The `TaskSchedulingService` is a Spring service class designed for scheduling and managing tasks in a Spring-based application.
 Here are the main aspects of this class, suitable for inclusion in a markdown file:

 **Task Scheduler Injection:**